Skip to main content

 • High-availability Protection

-Now it can prevent your Kubernetes resources from the cascading deletion mechanism, including CRD, Namespace and almost all kinds of Workloads.
+It can protect your Kubernetes resources from cascade deletion, including CRD, Namespace, and almost all kinds of Workloads.

-OpenKruise also provides high-level operation features to help you manage your applications better.
+OpenKruise also provides many advanced operation capabilities to help you manage your applications better.

-You can use ImagePullJob to download any images on any nodes you want.
-Or you can even requires one or more containers in an running Pod to be restarted.
+You can use ImagePullJob to pull certain images on any range of nodes, or specify one or more containers in a Pod to be restarted in-place.

 OpenKruise vs. Kubernetes

-OpenKruise can be easily installed in any Kubernetes clusters.
-It makes up for defects of Kubernetes, including but not limited to application deployment, upgrade, protection and operations.
+OpenKruise can be easily installed in any Kubernetes cluster, and it makes up for the shortcomings of Kubernetes in application deployment, upgrade, protection, operations and other fields.

 OpenKruise vs. Platform-as-a-Service (PaaS)

-OpenKruise is not a PaaS and it will not provide any abilities of PaaS.
+OpenKruise is not a PaaS platform, and it will not provide any PaaS-level capabilities.

-It is a standard extended suite for Kubernetes, currently contains two components named kruise-manager and kruise-daemon.
-PaaS can use the features provided by OpenKruise to make applications deployment and management better.
+It is a standard extension suite for Kubernetes, currently including kruise-manager and kruise-daemon components.
+PaaS platforms can use the extension capabilities provided by OpenKruise to make application deployment and management processes more powerful and efficient.

 What's Next